Forex Trading Basics

 - 24-hour trading during the week, split across global sessions.

 Leverage means you can control a large position with relatively little capital, but it also means that losses can accumulate quickly if the market moves against you.
+Some brokers offer negative balance protection; others may not.

 Risks in forex trading